-Ashleigh Bowmott is an Artist, Curator and Producer.
+Ashleigh Bowmott is an Arts Producer and Facilitator.

-Across her practice she is interested in art as a catalyst for connection and perspective exchange.
-Conversation, food and sociability frequently make up her playful, caring engagements around feminism, class, motherhood, housing, materiality, and possible futures.
+Bowmott's work is made up of playful, caring engagements around feminism, class, motherhood, food, the environment, housing, materiality, and the possible futures that link these.
 Much of her work is performance based and participatory; collaborating with citizens to explore and shape their surroundings.

 Bowmott is one half of duo Eke and Bowmott.
 Their shared preoccupation is a collective rethinking of everyday life which is manifested through bookworks, performance lectures, objects and events.
-Their interest in equity, collectivity, civic responsibility, and trust positions art as a form for connection and belonging.
+Their interest in equity, collectivity, civic responsibility, and trust positions art as a form for community building and belonging.

 She is also a member of artist collective Tracing the Pathway.
 Together they explore the relationships between body, site and encounter.
 They produce site or situation-specific interdisciplinary artworks with a critcal focus.